 Denmark avoided the economy-wide systemic financial crisis that hit Finland, Norway and Sweden in the late 1980s and early 1990s.
-A combination of macroeconomic and microeconomic factors contributed to Denmark being spared the Nordic boom-bust pattern although substantial problems emerged in the Danish banking sector as well as in the Danish economy.23
+A combination of macroeconomic and microeconomic factors contributed to Denmark being spared the Nordic boom-bust pattern, although substantial problems emerged in both the Danish banking sector and the Danish economy.25

 In the early 1980s, Denmark was facing severe economic problems.
 Unemployment, inflation and interest rates were high; large budget deficits prevailed and deficits on the current account were large.
 In addition, policy-makers faced a credibility problem as the Danish krone had been devalued several times.
-In the midst of these problems, on September 9, 1982, Denmark announced the adoption of a hard currency policy by tying the krone to the ecu, a basket of European currencies.
-When Sweden a month later, on October 8, devalued by 16 percent, Denmark decided not to follow suit, remaining in the European Monetary System (EMS) of pegged exchange rates where the German mark served as the anchor of the system.
+In the midst of these problems, on 9 September 1982, Denmark announced the adoption of a hard currency policy by tying the krone to the ecu, a basket of European currencies.
+A month later, when Sweden devalued by 16 percent on October 8, Denmark decided not to follow suit, instead remaining in the European Monetary System (EMS) of pegged exchange rates where the German mark acted as the anchor of the system.
 Thus, Danish monetary policy was tied to Germany's policy.

-The credibility of the Danish currency peg gradually increased: Fiscal policy was tightened in the face of chronic and rising current account deficits.
-This policy eliminated gradually the deficit by 1990, turning the deficit into a surplus of 3 percent of GDP in 1993 while Finland and Sweden displayed huge deficits in 1990-93.
-Following gradual reforms of the labor market and cautious demand management in the second half of the 1990s, unemployment fell to a level below that of most other European countries.
+The credibility of the Danish currency peg gradually increased.
+Fiscal policy was tightened in the face of chronic and rising current account deficits.
+By 1990, this policy gradually wiped out the deficit, turning it into a surplus of 3 percent of GDP in 1993, while Finland and Sweden displayed huge deficits in 1990-93.
+Following gradual reforms of the labour market and cautious demand management in the second half of the 1990s, unemployment fell to a level below that of most other European countries.

-As a result, the European currency crises in 1992-93 and the short-term Danish deviation from the pegged exchange rate regime during this episode did not affect the stability of either the Danish economy or its banking sector.
-In the long-run perspective, the external orientation of fiscal policy and the strict adherence to a pegged exchange rate for the krone were crucial in bringing about macroeconomic stability in Denmark after the precarious situation in the early 1980s.
-In contrast to its Nordic neighbors, Denmark managed to create a macroeconomic policy that did not foster a boom-bust cycle, in this way contributing to stable financial and monetary conditions.
+As a result, the European currency crises in 1992-93 and the short-term deviation by Denmark from the pegged exchange rate regime during this episode did not affect the stability of either the Danish economy or its banking sector.
+In the long-term perspective, the external orientation of fiscal policy and the strict adherence to a pegged exchange rate for the krone were crucial in bringing about macroeconomic stability in Denmark after the precarious situation in the early 1980s.
+In contrast to its Nordic neighbours, Denmark managed to create a macroeconomic policy that did not foster a boom-bust cycle, thereby contributing to stable financial and monetary conditions.